Mrs Alison Pierse

 M.A.
 Celfyddyd Gain, Prifysgol Cymru, Aberystwyth, TAR Prifysgol Cymru, Casnewydd, B. A. Anrhydedd Coleg Polytechnig Wolverhampton.
 Cymrawd yr Academi Addysg Uwch

-I am the Art and Design Coordinator for Lifelong Learning within Lifelong Learning.
-I have been working for the department for 20 years and have seen many changes.
+I am the Art and Design Coordinator and Professional Development for Lifelong Learning within Lifelong Learning.
+I have been working for the department for over 25 years and have seen many changes.

 My role as an educator and the need to keep learning is very important to me.

 I taught for twelve years in schools in England and Australia as Head of Art and as an Artist in Residence before moving to Wales to join my husband.
-At this point I moved across the age range to teach Adult Learners, which is incredibly rewarding and humbling.
+At this point I moved across the age range to teach adult learners, which is incredibly rewarding and humbling.
 What a good decision that was!

-I too am an Adult Learner; I studied for an M.A. in Fine Art on a part time basis, juggling a busy job as well as keeping time to be there for my daughter and family.
+I too am an adult learner; I studied for an M.A. in Fine Art on a part time basis, juggling a busy job as well as keeping time to be there for my daughter and immediate family.

 The other body of work takes references from the 'Child Lost' paintings of Frederick McCubbin (1880s) which was a result of a scholarship enabling me to paint in Australia for five months.
 I have tried to portray a child exploring the wonders of the bush but also the harsh realities of the bush: the heat, drought, and the abundance of wildlife, with particular focus on the native birds.
 The red eyes of the choughs, the magpie's melancholy call, and the eeriness of the currawong's greeting.